telerik/blazor-docs/knowledge-base/form-conditional-validation.md

 * Perform custom validation in the [Form's `OnSubmit` event]({%slug form-events%}#onsubmit).
 * Implement [remote (server-side) custom validation](https://github.com/telerik/blazor-ui/tree/master/form/remote-validation).
 * Use [`FormItem` Templates]({%slug form-formitems-template%}).
 Subscribe to the **change** handlers of the field editors to execute custom logic, show notifications, etc.
-* Implement a [conditional `DataAnnotation` attribute](https://stackoverflow.com/questions/26354853/conditionally-required-property-using-data-annotations).
-To see inline error messages next to the field editor, use the [`ValidationResult` overload that passes a **field name**](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationresult.-ctor?view=net-6.0#system-componentmodel-dataannotations-validationresult-ctor(system-string-system-collections-generic-ienumerable((system-string)))).
+* Implement a [custom conditional `DataAnnotations` attribute]({%slug validation-kb-custom-dataannotations-validator%}).
+To see inline error messages next to the field editor, return the [`ValidationResult` overload that accepts the invalid field name(s)](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationresult).
 In this way the form validator will know which field has failed validation.

     <div class="skip-repl"></div>